gbgmc/gb-tools/readme.md

 2. Place the loadout file in the original AI loadout folder, by default `C:\Program Files (x86)\Steam\steamapps\common\Ground Branch\GroundBranch\Content\GroundBranch\AI\Loadouts\BadGuys`
 3. Open Command Line in Ground Branch installation folder,
-4. Run `gbt mirror` command in the command line prompt.
+4. Run `gbt loadout` command in the command line prompt.

 Note: this will also remove files in the `_BadGuys` folder if they don't have a counterpart in the original `BadGuys` folder.